juansensio/competis/KelpWanted/README.md

 - [x] my unet (encoders de timm + my decoder) solo para validar que está a la par
 - [x] ensambles
 - [x] postprocessing (erosion, dilation, etc) morphological operations
-- [ ] train with val
+- [x] cross validation
-- [ ] cross validation
+- [x] train with val (no mejora)

 error analysis:
 - [ ] track other metrics: if precision is low, you might focus on reducing false positives, potentially by adjusting post-processing thresholding or refining the model to better distinguish kelp from similar features
 	- precision: high false positives (low precision).
 High precision means that when your model predicts kelp, it's likely to be correct.
 	- recall: false negatives (low recall).
 High recall means your model is effectively capturing most of the kelp areas.
 	- iou: ensuring that your model is accurate not only in detecting kelp presence but also in predicting the correct size and position of the kelp patches.
-- [ ] visualize the model's predictions on the val set to get a sense of where it's doing well and where it's struggling
+- [x] visualize the model's predictions on the val set to get a sense of where it's doing well and where it's struggling
 - [ ] confusion matrix analysis
 - [ ] band importance and index sensitivity analysis